bogdanfacaianu/string-edits/README.md

 ### Configuration
+The application is build with Java 8 and Maven.

 The StringEdis library requires a docker container running for couchbase databse (I used kitematic docker and configured ports accordingly to the ones provided)

 From there you need to access either localhost:8091 (their administrator interface with user: Administrator and pwd: administrator)